-- (1) Be sure that you put on the seat belt.
-Connect and adjust the seat belt strap to a snug, comfortable position. - ▲ Always wear your seat belt when operating a lift truck.
-Failure to wear seat belt will result in injury or death in an event of an accident. - ▲ Always check the condition of the seat belt and mounting hardware before operating the truck. - ▲ Replace the seat belt at least once every three years, regardless of appearance.
+- (1) Buckling up.
+Be sure that you put on the seat belt.
+Connect and adjust the seat belt strap to a snug, comfortable position. - Always wear your seat belt when operating a lift truck.
+Failure to wear seat belt will result in injury or death in an event of an accident.